Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Results

-Finally, we observe that all estimators generated on the unadjusted dataset under-predict the true uninsurance rate.
-This may reflect a form of regression-to-the-mean caused by overfitting our weights to noisy covariate measurements.
+Finally, we observe that the mean errors for the estimators generated on the unadjusted dataset are all negative, reflecting that these estimates under-predict the true uninsurance rate (see also Table~\ref{tab:pretxpredfull} in Appendix~\ref{app:allresults}, which shows similar results for each year individually).
+These results likely reflect a form of regression-to-the-mean caused by overfitting our weights to noisy covariate measurements.
 More formally, we can think of the uninsurance rates in time period $t$ in expansion and non-expansion regions as being drawn from separate distributions with means $(\upsilon_1, \upsilon_0)$, respectively, where $\upsilon_1 < \upsilon_0$.
 For simplicity assume that the only covariate in the outcome model at time $t$ is $Y_{sct-1}$.
 Under \eqref{eqn:linmod}, we obtain $Y_{sc} = Y_{sct} = \alpha_1 + \beta_1Y_{sct-1} + \epsilon_{sct} + \varepsilon_{st}$.
 The pre-treatment outcomes are likely positively correlated with the post-treatment outcomes, implying that $\beta_1 > 0$.
 Because $\upsilon_1 < \upsilon_0$, when reweighting the vector of noisy pre-treatment outcomes $J_{A=1}$ to $\upsilon_0$ the expected value of the weighted measurement error $\mathbb{E}[\sum_{A_{sc} = 1}\hat{\gamma}_{sc}\nu_{sct-1}]$ should be positive.
 In other words, our weights are likely to favor units with covariate measurements that are greater than their true covariate values.
 The expected value of the weighted pre-treament outcome will then be less than the target $\upsilon_0$.
 This implies that our estimates will be negatively biased, since $\mathbb{E}[\beta_1(\sum_{A_{sc} = 1}\hat{\gamma}_{sc}Y_{sct-1} - \upsilon_0)] \le 0$.\footnote{This phenomenon has also been discussed in the difference-in-differences and synthetic controls literature (see, e.g., \cite{daw2018matching}).} While our covariate adjustments are meant to eliminate this bias, in practice they appear more likely only to reduce it.
-Assuming these errors reflect a (slight) negative bias that will also hold for our estimates of $\psi^1_0$, we may expect that the true treatment effect is closer to zero than our estimates.
+Assuming these errors reflect a (slight) negative bias that will also hold for our estimates of $\psi^1_0$, these results suggest that the true treatment effect may be closer to zero than our estimates.